tejuscs/ADBD-Labs/atp-data-pump-migration/atp-data-pump-migration.md

 ### Required Artifacts
-- An Oracle Cloud Infrastructure account with privileges to create object storage buckets and dedicated autonomous databases.
+- An Oracle Cloud Infrastructure account with privileges to create object storage buckets and dedicated Autonomous AI Databases.
 - Access to a pre-provisioned dedicated ATP instance.
 - A pre-provisioned instance of Oracle Developer Client image in an application subnet.